lucasdavid/keras-explainable/docs/explaining.rst

   images = images.astype("uint8")[:SAMPLES]

-We demonstrate bellow how predictions can be explained using the ResNet50 network trained over ImageNet, using a few image samples.
+We demonstrate bellow how predictions can be explained using the Xception network trained over ImageNet, using a few image samples.
 Firstly, we load the network:

 .. jupyter-execute::

-  rn50 = tf.keras.applications.ResNet50V2(
+  model = tf.keras.applications.Xception(
     classifier_activation=None,
     weights='imagenet',
   )

-  print(f"Spatial map sizes: {rn50.get_layer('avg_pool').input.shape}")
+  print(f"Spatial map sizes: {model.get_layer('avg_pool').input.shape}")

-We can feed-foward the samples once and get the predicted classes for each sample.
+We can feed-forward the samples once and get the predicted classes for each sample.
-Besides making sure the model is outputing the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.
+Besides making sure the model is outputting the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.